joladev/variadic.me/posts/2012-02-24-adventures-in-parsec.markdown

     return content
 ~~~~~

 Here we see parsers written in do notation.
-Not only are they quite clean and simple, but they really do directly describe the formatting of our log lines!
-Let's look at bracketedValue: it starts by trying to consume a left bracket character.
+Not only are they quite clean and simple, but they really do describe the formatting of our log lines!
+Let's look at `bracketedValue`: it starts by trying to consume a left bracket character.
 After that we bind the result of `many (noneOf "]")` in the name content.
 Like the earlier `many1 (noneOf " \n")` this will keep consuming characters until it comes upon one from the supplied list.
 Finally we consume one last character, the ending bracket, and use return to put our result into the Parser monad.

 Now that we have covered the possible ways our values can look, we need to use these parsers to define how to parse a whole line.
 Since we want to collect each result into the LogLine data-type, we need to make sure to bind the result of every value.
 Let's give it a try!